Art Curator: Job Description and Education Requirements

-According to the U.S. Bureau of Labor Statistics (BLS), art curators earned a mean annual wage of $54,600 in 2012 (www.bls.gov).
-The top paying states for art curators were Connecticut, New York and California.
-The BLS predicted faster than average job growth of 25%, from 2010-2020, for curators.
+According to the U.S. Bureau of Labor Statistics (BLS), curators in general earned a mean annual wage of $55,620 in 2013 (www.bls.gov).
+The top paying states for art curators were Connecticut, District of Columbia and California.
+The BLS predicted average job growth of 13% for curators from 2012-2022.

 While a master's degree in art history or a related field is generally required by many museums, educational requirements may vary substantially based on the organization.
 For example, large institutions may require an applicant to have a doctorate, while small art museums may consider a candidate with a bachelor's degree.
 Art history coursework usually includes studies in artistic styles, time periods, architecture, photography, painting, sculpture and global markets.
 Graduate coursework generally requires additional classes in history, theory and curatorial methods, along with research and a dissertation.